blprnt/btn-webbly/README.md

 ### So then what?

-Clone the repo, and then run `node setup`.
+Clone the repo, run `npm install`, and then run `node setup`.

 Once that's done, you're good to go and you can simply run `npm start` any time you want to run the system.

 ### One-time Caddy permissions